-Staying at Tukchu Homestay was the highlight of our trip to Leh-Ladakh.
+Staying at Tukchu Homestay in Leh was the highlight of our road trip to Leh Ladakh with kids.
 It’s a perfect reflection of home sweet home.

 One of the sanest things we did on our trip to Leh-Ladakh was to choose a homestay over a hotel.

-Utterly narrow lanes alive with traffic lead to Tukchu Homestay.
+Utterly narrow lanes alive with traffic lead to Tukchu Homestay in Leh.
 Shanti Stupa adds the charm to the otherwise featureless entrance.

 But as one walks inside, the spacious outdoor patio with a small garden steals the show.
 The best thing about the place is its positive vibes.